-Status: 5 of 6
+Status: 5 of 7

 When I did my EU project of running every single capital city marathon of the member states, I also inadvertently checked two of the six.
 Berlin and London, the latter of which used to be part of the union at the time.
-While running New York City marathon had always been a dream of mine, I wasn’t particularly keen on running all the others, as well.
+While running New York City marathon had always been a dream of mine, I wasn’t particularly keen on running all the remaining ones.
 It seemed so unattainable to me.
 That was until I trained really hard and in 2022 managed to qualify for Boston by accident.
 I couldn’t pass up on the chance, because I knew how hard it is to get into legendary Boston Marathon – and I was vaguely aware of the history and greatness of that race.
 It’s been the first annual marathon race ever, going since 1897.
 So I went to Boston, ran the race, and became hooked on completing the other Majors as well.

 Even before I traveled to Boston in Spring of 2023, I tried to get a ticket to realize my long dream of running New York City that same year, and succeeded.
 Two Majors in one year!
 New York was even better than Boston for my taste, but both just played in a league of their own.

-Tokyo Marathon seems to be toughest to get into, because the time qualifier slots are way more competitive than at Boston and Chicago.
+Tokyo Marathon seems to be toughest to get into, because the time qualifier slots are way more scarce than at Boston and Chicago.
 I have already tried several different approaches and lost in the general entry lottery twice.
 There are options to go via a travel agency, but those are way above my budget.
 My current plan is to try and go via charity entry in 2026.

 Join the gang and you’ll get notified by email!